 - The curbside service will be continued.

 - Patrons can browse the library by appointment only.
-Patrons may schedule appointments online, by calling the library, or in-person.
+Patrons may schedule appointments online, by calling the library or at the door.

 - Use website, social media, verbal communication, and signs to notify patrons of the following: